skylite21/flask_angular/README.md

 Starter kit for webapp.
 Backend: flask, frontend: angular4 with ts and webpack

 # Install
-get python3, node, and npm.
+get python3, node, and npm, webpack

 # Setup
 get a virtualenv and do